 Inputs and DAC

-The S2000PRO’s primary method of receiving audio is standard RCA, so grab yourself a solid sounding music player with RCA or 3.5mm output and go enjoy.
-If not, setup via Optical or Coax, or even 3-pin XLR.
+The S2000PRO’s primary method of receiving audio is standard RCA, so grab yourself a solid sounding music player with RCA or 3.5mm output and go enjoy it.
+If not, set up via Optical or Coax, or even 3-pin XLR.

 Without the bass dial active, I found the S2000PRO’s to portray a relatively flat bass experience.
 While neutral overall in presentation, I consider it to be one that fell somewhere on the softer edge of the spectrum, with regard to physical slam and impact (dynamics).